discoverygarden/islandora_collection_search/README.md

 ## Usage

-This module provides a block that works like any other solr search block, but it can narrow the search to objects within a given collection.
+This module provides a block that works like the 'Simple Search' block, but it can narrow the search to objects within a given collection.
 However, it also has the option to search all collections, which would result in functionality identical to the 'Simple Search' block.

 ## Troubleshooting/Issues